-Electrical Engineering degree from Royal Institute of Technology.
+Stefan Charette Board Member Elected for the period 2017-2018 in Electrical Engineering degree from Royal Institute of Technology.
 He is CEO of Athanase Industrial Partner, an investment firm, and former CEO of the public investment companies Creades AB, Investment AB Öresund and AB Custos.
 In addition, he has been the CEO of Brokk AB, a privately owned industrial company.
-Mr Charette is Chairman of the board of Concentric AB and board member of DistIt AB and Alcadon Group AB.
-He has served on 11 public boards including Note AB where he was the Chairman.
-Athanase Industrial Partner Ltd manages inter alia the two investment funds Athanase Industrial Partners Fund II and Athanase Industrial Partners II AB, which have disclosed a combined ownership in Kitron of 8,809,700 shares, equal to 5% of the outstanding shares in Kitron.
+Mr Charette is Chairman of the board of Distlt AB and board member of Actic Group AB and Alcadon Group AB.
+He has served on 13 public boards including the EMS company Note AB, where he was the Chairman.
+Athanase Industrial Partner Ltd manages inter alia the two investment funds Athanase Industrial Partners Fund II and Athanase Industrial Partners II AB, which have disclosed a combined ownership in Kitron of 8,809,700 shares, equal to 5 per cent of the outstanding shares in Kitron.
 Mr Charette was elected to the Kitron Board in 2017 and is a member of the remuneration committee.